jerwallace/aws-ml-iot-lab/README.md

 Welcome to DataPalooza!

 Your bold startup has taken the challenge of providing a new type of EDM music festival experience.
 At venues with multiple stages, festival-goers are always looking to identify which DJ stage areas are the liveliest.
 This causes them to constantly move around between different stages and miss out.
-You are looking to use Machine Learning and IoT to come up with a connected fan experience that takes the music festival scene to the next level.
+You are looking to use Machine Learning and IoT to detect and analyze facial expressions to create a more connected fan experience that takes the music festival scene to the next level.

 The objective of the workshop is to learn how to build and deploy a machine learning model and then run inference on it from the cloud and from the edge device.